 COPD-X Concise Guide

-Updated 2020: This guide provides concise, practical evidence-based recommendations for healthcare professionals on the diagnosis and management of patients with Chronic Obstructive Pulmonary Disease (COPD).View more
+This guide provides evidence-based recommendations (from The COPD-X Plan) for healthcare professionals to support diagnosis and management of Chronic Obstructive Pulmonary Disease.View more

 1. National Health Performance Authority 2015, Healthy Communities: Potentially preventable hospitalisations in 2013–14.